 Lockdown Drills Are Scary Enough

 Active shooter simulations are worse.
 Many students express anxiety and worry about regular lockdown drills.
-Students are taught to hide under their desks and barricade their doors.
-They learn to block windows to avoid being seen by a potential shooter.
+Generations of students are learning to hide under their desks and barricade their doors.
+They are taught to block windows to avoid being seen by a potential shooter.

-Now, imagine there was someone running through the halls pretending to be a shooter, carrying a fake weapon, and shooting at students and teachers in the hallways.
+Now, imagine there was someone running through the halls pretending to be a shooter.
+Imagine them carrying a fake weapon pounding on your student’s classroom door, and taking aim at students and teachers in the hallways.
+Imagine your local school piping in the sound of gunfire, claiming it will help students prepare for the real thing.

 How can we expect students to walk away unscathed?